 2 garlic cloves

-2 tablespoons of apricot harissa paste
+2 tablespoons of rose harissa paste

 1-2 teaspoons of smoked chilli harissa paste (optional)